-This tasty vegan eggplant curry is a great way to use up leftover veggies you have in the fridge, or vegetables which are beyond their best moment, because in a curry you won’t notice.
+This amazing vegan eggplant curry is a great way to use up leftover veggies you have in the fridge, or whatever vegetables which you have to hand.
 You can basically use whatever veggies you have leftover to complement the eggplant.

 You can serve this curry with rice, quinoa or part of a complete thali spread and maybe some spinach or fresh Swiss chard.